UmutVci/imdb/README.md

     - `getMovie(id: Int!): MovieResponse`
     - `me: String` (For logged-in users to fetch their information)

+You can look .graphqls schemas for all endpoints.
 ## User Authentication

 This project includes user authentication via **Spring Security**: